jerrydenton/sumMusic/sumMusic/Assets/sumMusic/README.md.txt

 ## USAGE
 - Create a Canvas if there is not one in your scene already.
 [Create > UI > Canvas] in Hierarchy
-- Copy the preferred sumMusic prefab(s) into your Canvas.
+- Copy the preferred sumMusic prefab(s) into your scene.
 (See notes below to select the best option)
 - Your game now has music and a simple way to mute it!
 Try it out.
 - (Optional) Adjust position on screen in the RectTransform component
 - (Optional) Select a different song from the 'Audio' folder and attach it to the AudioSource on the prefabs

 ### Simple prefab notes
 This is the best choice for single scene games or simple mobile games.
-Just copy the 'sumMusicSimple' prefab into the gameplay scene and adjust to your preferences.
+Just copy the 'sumMusicSimple' prefab into your **Canvas** and adjust to your preferences.
+That's it.

 ### Advanced prefabs notes
 This option works best if you will have multiple scenes and/or an options menu.
-Copy the 'sumMusicController' prefab into the root of your introduction scene's hierarchy.
-Next, copy the 'sumMusicMenuButton' prefab into your menu's UI element.
-You can reuse the button in multiple menus if needed.
+Copy the 'sumMusicController' prefab into the **root** of your introduction scene's hierarchy.
+Next, copy the 'sumMusicMenuButton' prefab into the **Canvas** containing your menu's UI.
+You can reuse the button in multiple scenes if needed.
+Note that choosing to use more than one SumMusic button per scene will require customization on your part.

 **Check 'SampleScene' for usage examples**